Temple Sinai unveils Holocaust Remembrance Project garden | Sarasota | Your Observer

 Temple members and Gulf Gate Elementary School students celebrated the garden's unveiling on Jan.
 27.

-Temple Sinai staff and Gulf Gate Elementary School fifth grade unveiled a daffodil garden recognizing the children who died in the Holocaust on Jan.
-27.
+Temple Sinai staff and Gulf Gate Elementary School fifth grade students unveiled a daffodil garden on Jan.
+27, recognizing the children who died in the Holocaust.